fastly/compute-js-static-publish/MIGRATING.md

     },
   ```

-If you need Webpack for a new project you are scaffolding with this site, specify the `--webpack` command-line option
+If you need webpack for a new project you are scaffolding with this site, specify the `--webpack` command-line option
 when you scaffold your application, e.g.:

 ```